priestc/django-easydump/README.md

 This command will dump your database based on the ``default`` manifest in your settings and upload it to the S3 bucket.

-`python manage.py load_dump -d default`
+`python manage.py load_dump -d location`

-This command will download the latest dump from the S3 bucket and apply it to your database.
+This command will download the latest dump according to the `location` manifest from the S3 bucket and apply it to your database.
 Make sure you don't run this command on your production machine, it will overwrite data!!

 `python manage.py rotate_dumps -d default`